-Figure 6. a) b) (inset) Modeled trajectories of soil ∆14C over time for the Hainich-Dün forest region in relation to the atmosphere and ∆14C-CO2 observed in this study.
-Points are jittered to prevent overplotting.
-Error bars show standard deviations∆14C of soil pools, heterotrophically respired CO2, and the atmosphere for the whole bomb-C period (1950 to 2020).
-Atmospheric ∆14C-CO2 data are from Graven et al. (2017) up to the year 2015, while points from 2015 to 2019 are extrapolated (Sierra, 2018b).
+Figure 6. a) Modeled ∆14C of soil pools and heterotrophically respired CO2 for Hainich-Dün forest sites alongside atmospheric ∆14C for the bomb-C period (1950 to 2020) and ∆14C-CO2 observed in this study b) (inset) Zoom to study period.
+Blue arrows show the shift in ∆14C-CO2 following air-drying and rewetting. ∆14C-CO2 shifts towards the slow pool in both 2011 and 2019, but the direction of the shift is dependent on sampling year.
+Points are jittered to prevent over plotting; error bars show standard deviations.
+Atmospheric ∆14C-CO2 data are from Graven et al. (2017) up to the year 2015, while atmospheric points from 2015 to 2019 are extrapolated (Sierra, 2018).
 All atmospheric radiocarbon data is for the northern hemisphere (zone 2).

-4.3. orest versus grassland soils
+4.3.
+Explaining differences in forest versus grassland soils in Experiments 1 and 2

 A key difference in carbon cycling between forest and grassland ecosystems is the potential for carbon storage in woody tissues after it is fixed from the atmosphere (Gaudinski et al., 2000).
 Carbon entering the soil in forest ecosystems may be “pre-aged” compared to inputs in grassland ecosystems.
 Earlier work in some of the same Central German forest and grassland ecosystems analyzed in this study (the Hainich-Dün and Schorfheide-Chorin regions) provides support for the pre-ageing of carbon in forest ecosystems: Solly et al. (2013) found the mean age of the carbon in fine roots in the forest ecosystems to be approximately 10 y, in comparison to 1 to 2 y for fine roots in the grassland ecosystems.
-This pre-aging, or lag effect, for fine root inputs may explain the greater ∆∆14C values seen for the respiration from forest ecosystems as compared to the grassland ecosystems in this study (Table 3). .
+This pre-aging, or lag effect, for fine root inputs may explain the greater ∆∆14C values seen for the respiration from forest ecosystems as compared to the grassland ecosystems in this study (Table 3).

+In contrast to forests, the grassland soils that were collected in both 2011 (Experiment 1) and 2019 (Experiment 2) respired more 14C-enriched CO2 following air-drying and rewetting (Fig. 5) and differed from observations in forests (Fig. 3).
+In this case, we also expect that air-drying and rewetting increased the contribution of more slowly cycling carbon to respiration.
+There are two explanations for why this increased contribution from the slow pool leads to enrichment in respired ∆14C after treatment in grasslands in our dataset, rather than matching results from the forest soils.
+First, the oldest grassland samples analyzed were not collected until 2011, on average several years later than the forest soils.
+Second, faster overall C cycling in grasslands, including a shorter ‘lag’ effect, means that the year when the trajectories of 14C for fast and slow cycling soil carbon pools cross (see Figure 6) would be expected to occur earlier in grassland soils.
+Thus, even though the effects of air-drying and rewetting the on respired ∆14C-CO2 differ, slower C cycling rates in forest versus grassland mean both results are consistent with the explanation that the air-drying and rewetting treatment is mobilizing additional carbon from a more slowly cycling pool.

 4.4.
+Is rewetting pulse CO2 derived from different C sources?